amanrudra01/FaceSense/README.md

 # FaceSense: AI Powered Attendance for Offices and Colleges (AWS-based)

-**FaceSense** is a smart face recognition-based attendance system designed for **offices and colleges**, leveraging **AWS services** for secure and scalable image authentication.

-# FaceSense: AI-Powered Attendance for Offices and Colleges

 **FaceSense** is a smart face recognition system that automates attendance marking using AWS services.
-It captures images from a webcam, sends them to the backend, and authenticates users using facial recognition — making attendance seamless and contactless.
+It captures images from a webcam, sends them to the backend, and authenticates users using facial recognition making attendance seamless and contactless.

 ## ✨ Features